 Landlord will not modify or terminate the Incentives without Tenant’s prior consent and will follow Tenant’s reasonable written instructions as to the implementation and use of the Incentives.

-[IF APPLICABLE: See Contingency for Economic Development Credits and Incentives, Addendum [X].] <OR> [DELETE IF N/A]

 Additional Terms and Conditions.
 Additional Terms and Conditions, Addendum 3 contains additional standard terms and conditions of this Lease.

 Tenant Guaranty.
 Tenant Guarantor has provided a limited guaranty for Tenant’s payment obligations in this Lease in the form attached as Exhibit H (the “Guaranty”).

-[IF OUTSIDE OF U.S. OR LANDLORD IS A NON-U.S. ENTITY: Landlord Representation—Embargoed Countries.
-Landlord represents and warrants that Landlord and its financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party, including but not limited to the lists maintained by the United Nations Security Council, the U.S. government (e.g., the U.S. Department of Treasury’s Specially Designated Nationals list and Foreign Sanctions Evaders list and the U.S. Department of Commerce’s Entity List), the European Union or its member states, or other applicable government authority.]

-[IF CORE, NEW LANDLORD AND PRIVATELY HELD: Landlord Representation—Potential Conflicts of Interest.
-Landlord represents and warrants that Landlord has disclosed to Tenant if any of its principals or their immediate family members are employed by (a) governmental agencies with jurisdiction over the Work or Initial Improvements, or (b) Tenant or a Tenant Affiliate.]
+Landlord Representation—Potential Conflicts of Interest.
+Landlord represents and warrants that Landlord has disclosed to Tenant if any of its principals or their immediate family members are employed by (a) governmental agencies with jurisdiction over the Work or Initial Improvements, or (b) Tenant or a Tenant Affiliate.

 [SIGNATURES ON NEXT PAGES]